-Zephrus Fly Rods
+Hardy Zephrus Fly Rods

 You can use the Zephrus DH in all environments, and it provides the precision and the power you need.
-If you’re looking for a workhorse rod that can handle every type of water, the Zephrus AWS has the hardware suitable for both freshwater and corrosive salt water.
+If you are looking for a workhorse rod that can handle every type of water, the Zephrus AWS has the hardware suitable for both freshwater and corrosive salt water.
 It’s equipped with an aluminum reel seat, large guides, and greater power to cover those long distances offshore.

-All the Hardy Zephrus rods are at the high end of the price scale, but provide amazing quality.
+All the Hardy Zephrus are at the high end of the price scale, but provide amazing quality.
 If your budget can stretch to the Zephrus rod by the Hardy brand, you won’t be disappointed.
 Test one out at your local fly shop to see for yourself!

-Wraith Fly Rods
+Hardy Wraith Fly Rod

 The Wraith AWS and FWS are both stiff rods, but they perform when it comes to line speed, blank recovery, and accuracy.
-The difference between these two rods lies in the hardware – the AWS (All Water Series) is suitable for saltwater while the FWS isn’t.
+The difference between these two lies in the hardware – the AWS (All Water Series) is suitable for saltwater while the FWS isn’t.
 Both models have Fuji titanium stripper guides, black pearl recoil guides, a double uplocking reel seat, and a reversed half-wells cork grip.
 The construction and finish are completed to the highest standard, just as you’d expect from any Hardys fishing rod.

-Saltwater Fly Rods
+Hardy Saltwater Fly Rods

-If you’re looking for a sturdy, durable fly rod for fly angling on saltwater, Hardy has two specially designed saltwater type rods.
+If you’re looking for a sturdy, durable rod for fly angling on saltwater, Hardy has two specially designed saltwater type rods.
 You can choose between the Hardy Demon and the Hardy Zephrus SWS (saltwater series).

-The Hardy Demon is a fast action, 4-piece rod that is available in 3-8 weights, and from 7′ to 14’9″ in length.
+The Demon is a fast action, 4-piece rod that is available in 3-8 weights, and from 7′ to 14’9″ in length.
 The Demon is lighter, more durable, and offers better comfort and balance in hand.
 Not only is it perfectly suited to saltwater, but it works wonders on rivers, creeks, and streams too.
 If you’re on the search for the ideal all-rounder fly fishing rod, check out the Hardy Demon.